-Diplomates will be informed on a continuous basis in their ABA GO portal account whether they are meeting the standard for MOCA Minute.
-By the end of their certification cycle, If a diplomate does not have a MDT probability or p-value of $\geq 0.10$ , we may not issue the diplomate a new certificate.
-We will make decisions about diplomates' certification status based on their performance in all four components of the MOCA 2.0 program.
+Diplomates will be informed on a continuous basis in their ABA GO physician portal account whether they are meeting the standard for MOCA Minute.
+By the end of their certification cycle, if a diplomate does not have a MDT probability or p-value of $\geq$ 0.10, the ABA may not issue the diplomate a new certificate.
+The ABA will make decisions about diplomates' certification status based on their performance in all four components of the MOCA program.